AnjaDo/A2_GRASS_GIS/answers.md

 ### 2.2 Import Administrative Districts of Baden-Württemberg

-Importing only districts of Baden-Württemberg (ID_1=1) to a temporal location
+Importing only districts of Baden-Württemberg (ID_1=1) to a temporal location.
 ```
 v.in.ogr input=/Users/anjadoppelmayr/Desktop/Fossgis/Assignment2/A2_GRASS_GIS/data/gadm28_adm2_germany.shp output=GADM where=ID_1=1 location=temp
 ```

-Projecting and loading the data into the Permanent mapset
+Projecting and loading the data into the Permanent mapset.
 ```
 v.proj location=temp mapset=PERMANENT input=GADM output=GADM
 ```